Time Tracking Software for Employees: What to Look For in 2026

 1. Recover Lost Billable Revenue

 Service businesses lose an average of 21% of billable hours annually to poor project scoping and scope creep.
-Time tracking software eliminates this leakage by capturing every minute worked against a client or project in real time, rather than relying on end-of-day reconstruction.
+Time tracking software eliminates this leakage by capturing every minute worked against a client or project in real time, rather than relying on end-of-day mobile app reconstruction.

 For law firms specifically, capturing billable time in real time — rather than reconstructing it at the end of the day — can increase billable hours by 20% or more.
 On a $1M revenue firm, that represents $200,000 in recovered annual revenue.